Paint Finishes 101

 When it comes to walls, there are a lot of things to consider…

-Walls that are in great shape – Flat or Eggshell.
+The best paint finish for walls that are in great shape – flat, matte or eggshell

-Walls that are not in good shape – Flat or Eggshell.
+The best paint finish for walls that are not in good shape – flat, matte or eggshell

 The Best Paint Finish for Cabinets and Furniture

 - This sheen is great for washability, without reflecting my purdy lil’ face back at me.
-I have done some pieces in semi-gloss and they looked sharp, but satin is a more predictable look.
-And again, the shinier the paint is, the more you will see flaws, so if you are painting your own cabinets, satin will have a bit more forgiveness.
+I have done some pieces in semi-gloss and they looked sharp but were too reflective.
+And again, the shinier the paint is, the more you will see flaws, so if you are painting your own cabinets, satin will have a bit more forgiveness for a less than perfect job.

-The Best Paint Finish for the Front Door
+The Best Paint Finish for Your Front Door

 When it comes to the front door, satin is usually a safe bet.
 Why?